mooe2708/monbix/readMe.md

 node moonbix.js if u haven't proxy

-run multi u can used command noode moonbixnuyul.js
+run multi u can used command node moonbixnuyul.js

 pke vpn if u use termux on android!!